 Verify that baby starlings can fully feed themselves and can fly before releasing them.
 Conduct test flights in a safe room or sun porch.
 Place a baby starling across the room and entice it to fly toward you using a meal worm or other food.
 Release baby starlings on a sunny morning in an area free from cats.
 Continue feeding the baby birds outdoors if they return and call for food.
 Feed released baby starlings sparingly to encourage their natural foraging instincts.

-- Caring for baby birds is labour- and time-intensive.
+Clean the baby starlings' environment frequently.
+Wash your hands before and after handling baby birds.
+Release baby starlings after they have learnt to feed themselves and fly.
+They don't have parents available to protect and feed them while they learn survival skills.
+Don't worry if baby starlings don't return for feeding after release.
+Caring for baby birds is labour- and time-intensive.
 Turn your baby starlings in to an animal shelter or rescue organisation if you're not up to the task or become overwhelmed.

 Never heat food for baby starlings in a microwave; "hot spots" can burn and severely injure or kill baby starlings.
 Cool or spoiled food can cause baby starlings' digestive process to stop working.
 Recognise that raising baby birds can interfere with your life and sleeping habits.
 Baby birds can become very tame; avoid the temptation to keep baby starlings as pets.